-Executive Decree No. 102 of December 30, 2021, establishes the food products under Price Control, with description, prices in supermarkets, routes and maximum sale prices and gross marketing margin.
+Executive Decree No. 01 of January 18, 2023, establishes the 18 food products under price control, with description, prices in supermarkets, routes and maximum sale prices and gross marketing margins.
 Most of them are applicable to domestic products only.
-However, the price controls apply for locally processed food products that uses U.S. raw materials such as: milk powder, white bread loaf, "American type" cheese and sausages.
-It is important to note that price controls were established in July 1, 2014, as an "emergency measure" and have been extended every 6 months since then.
+However, the price controls apply for locally processed food products that use U.S. raw materials such as: milk powder, white bread, "American type" cheese and sausages.
+It is important to note that price controls were established on July 1, 2014, as an "emergency measure" and have been extended every six months since then.
+On July 13, 2022 after a month of protests due to high prices of basic food staples, the government of Panama extended the measure from eight to 18 food products.